 - The afternoon session, which also goes quickly and can be rough unless you’re prepared.

 There’s a lot more to it than that though, so let’s get into the finer details of what the PE Exam is like.

-Note that this is for the open-book version of the Civil PE Exam, so if your test is computer-based (which most will by 2022, including the Civil PE) it might be different.
+Note that this is for the open-book version of the Civil PE Exam, so if your test is computer-based (which most are now as of 2022, including the Civil PE) it might be different.